 You can find her complete book list here.

 She is also available for author talks and writing workshops and can be contacted through her Contact page.

 The Unofficial Story

 I have always loved to read.
 As a child, my favourite novels were by Enid Blyton and included the Folk and the Faraway tree, the Secret Seven and Famous Five, and really anything that she wrote.
-I then progressed to Nancy Drew and Trixie Beldon stories, as well as the Baby-sitters Club (yes, I may have tried to form my own version of it) and Sweet Valley High.
+I then progressed to Nancy Drew and Trixie Beldon, as well as the Baby-sitters Club (yes, I may have tried to form my own version of it) and Sweet Valley High.
 Then one school holiday when I was eleven, the unthinkable happened – I ran out of books to read!
-After getting sick of my complaining, my mum handed me Hot Ice by Nora Roberts and I fell instantly in love with romance.
+After getting tired of me complaining, my mum handed me Hot Ice by Nora Roberts and I fell instantly in love with romance.

 I love to travel and have been fortunate enough to spend time in Germany, the United Kingdom, New Zealand, Ecuador and South-East Asia.

-I live in Western Australia, not far from the beach, with my husband and my stubborn Australian bulldog, Matilda.
+I live in Western Australia, not far from the beach, with my husband.